AG466/horiseon_accessible_v/README.md

 Selectors appear in code in order of general to specific- placing the most general selectors towards the top of the style sheet and the most specific selectors towards lower down the style sheet.

+## link to deployed application ##

+The following is a link to the outcome of the project hosted on Gitpages:

+<a href="https://ag466.github.io/horiseon_accessible_v/#online-reputation-management" target="_blank">Horiseon Homepage Accessible Version</a>